 - Previous allergy to chloramphenicol or excipients such as borax — products vary and summary of product characteristics can be checked;

 - Pregnancy or breastfeeding — levels of chloramphenicol are predicted to be too low in breastmilk to cause grey baby syndrome, and there have been no reported side effects in infants breastfed by mothers treated with topical chloramphenicol.
 There has been one report of it developing in babies delivered to mothers who received chloramphenicol in the later stage of pregnancy.
 Despite case reports suggesting a link between topical chloramphenicol and aplastic anaemia, a review found insufficient data meaning that the risk remains theoretical and a population study estimates the absolute risk is very low.
-Use is therefore reserved for essential cases by prescription should alternatives not be suitable;
+According to the BNF, use remains reserved for essential cases by prescription should alternatives not be suitable;

 - Those with a history or family history of blood dyscrasias, history of myelosuppression with previous chloramphenicol use or taking medication likely to suppress bone marrow, owing to rare reports of bone marrow suppression.